 In Episode 6, the team finishes the last week of development, prepares for two weeks of polish work, and reflects on the progress they’ve made

 In Episode 7, the team completes the project and shares their code.

 You can find even more insights and lessons from developing Galaxy Explorer by reading the "Creating a galaxy in mixed reality" case study.

 We learned that building the right team is one of the most important investments we could make and decided to organize similarly to a game studio for those of you familiar with that development model.
 We chose to have 11 core team members to control scope, since we had a fixed timeframe (create something cool before Build on March 30, 2016).

 For this project, we started with a producer, Jessica who conducted planning, reviewing progress, and keeping things running day to day.
 She's the one with pink hair.
 We had a design director (Jon) and a senior designer (Peter).
 They held the creative vision for Galaxy Explorer.
 Jon is the one in glasses in the front row, and Peter is the second from the right in the back.

 We had three developers – BJ (between Jon and Jessica), Mike (second row on the left), and Karim (second row middle, next to BJ).
 They figured out the technical solutions needed to realize that creative vision.

 We started out with four artists full-time – a concept artist (Jedd, second from left in the back), a modeler (Andy, third from right in the back), a technical artist (Alex (right-most person)) and an animator (Steve (left-most person).
 Each of them does more than that, too – but those are their primary responsibilities.

-We are all a part of a larger studio here at Microsoft (think team in non-game development).
-There were a bunch of other people involved as well – we called on the talents of our art director, audio engineer and studio leadership frequently throughout the project, but those folks were shared resources with other projects our broader team has.
+We're all a part of a larger studio here at Microsoft (think team in non-game development).
+There were a bunch of other people involved as well – we called on the talents of our art director, audio engineer, and studio leadership frequently throughout the project, but those folks were shared resources with other projects our broader team has.